 Some IIS and health records systems have bidirectional connectivity, which helps vaccine providers make informed decisions at the point of care.
 For example, a bidirectional connection allows vaccine providers to query an IIS to check on vaccines given outside of their practice and ensure they aren’t duplicating vaccinations or missing needed vaccines.
-About 62% of IIS-health records connections were bidirectional as of 2020, according to the American Immunization Registry Association.
+Approximately 62% of IIS-health records connections were bidirectional as of 2020, according to American Immunization Registry Association.

 IISs also have the potential to exchange data with other jurisdictions and systems.
 The COVID-19 pandemic highlighted the mobility of individuals as they received vaccinations in areas other than where they live.
 Some IIS jurisdictions entered into memorandums of understanding to exchange data to track vaccinations received in other jurisdictions.
 A 2019 survey revealed that 45% of IISs also exchanged data with state Medicaid programs, a strategy that can help to identify vaccination trends or gaps in vulnerable communities.

 During the pandemic, it’s estimated there was a 10-fold increase in submissions and queries to IISs.
 The increased activity placed additional demands on systems to onboard new and non-traditional vaccination providers, provide immunization records to consumers, and report aggregate state-level immunization data to drive disease mitigation efforts and identify disparities in vaccination rates.
 The following section highlights legislative policy options regarding the capabilities of IISs to collect and share information to inform population health policies.